Tommaso Forcella is a dream come true for riders on a tight budget looking for a quality road bike.

-The carbon fork on the Tommaso Forcella is something that cannot be seen on many entry-level road bikes so it is a huge plus.
+The carbon fork on Tommaso Forcella is something that cannot be seen on many entry-level road bikes so it is a huge plus.

 Another thing that goes in favor of Tommaso Forcella is that it is designed and produced in Italy.
 In the age of consumerism when most goods are produced abroad to cut costs, it is reassuring to know that you get the benefits of the original Italian design and quality.

-|Frame||Tommaso 6061 SLA Aluminum Compact Road Frame
+- Frame: Tommaso 6061 SLA Aluminum Compact Road Frame

-Tommaso Forcella comes with a complete trustworthy Shimano Claris groupset including the shifters, brakes, and the drivetrain.
+This Tommaso Forcella road bike comes with a complete trustworthy Shimano Claris groupset including the shifters, brakes, and the drivetrain.
 In addition to that, it has some other positive features, but some slight downsides as well.
 Let’s cover all of them so that you have a complete image of the bike before you decide to click the “buy” button.

 However, one thing that is different about it is that it is produced by Tommaso, so it is made in Italy, rather than outsourced to another country.
 Apart from the quality, this can be seen in looks as well.

 Another thing that sets Tommaso Forcella apart from similar road bikes in its category is definitely the fork.
 You cannot see a carbon fork on many road bikes that cost this much.
 Carbon is known as the most lightweight material out there.
 However, apart from that, it also soaks up the imperfections of the road the best and by that improve the ride as well.
 This fork makes Tommaso Forcella really stiff and stable and the transfer of power from the pedals to the wheels is noticeably improved.

 The crankset has three cogs, while the cassette on the rear has 8.
 This is not a very common combination of gears on most road bikes, however, it’s not a bad choice.
 If you live in an especially hilly area, this will give you an extra number of gears that you can choose from.

-People generally have no complaints about the Claris groupset.
+People generally have no complaints about the Claris groupset of this Tommaso Forcella.
 When it is adjusted properly and maintained in the right way, it will serve riders well for a long time.
 It adds some extra weight to the bike compared to some higher-end components, but for this price, the Claris is a great choice.Get From TommasoCycling.com

 The wheelset is a Tommaso TC-30, which is lightweight and aerodynamic.
 It’s one of the better choices for an entry-level road bike and it adds to its mean roadie look as well.

-On the other hand, if you live in the part of the world that has a lot of rainfall, these brakes will still perform well, but not at the same level as disc brakes would.
+On the other hand, if you live in a part of the world that has a lot of rainfall, these brakes will still perform well, but not at the same level as disc brakes would.

 For the saddle, Tommaso has partnered with a saddle manufacturer to produce the WTB Volt – Tommaso Forcella saddle.
 The saddle is comfortable and light and features a Tommaso logo, so it looks nice as well.
-In the beginning, it might be uncomfortable until you break it in, but that’s a standard with all road bike saddles.
+In the beginning, it might be uncomfortable until you break it in.
+But that’s a standard with all road bike saddles.

-The fact that this road bike is delivered with pedals is a plus as well since many bike manufacturers do not include this.
+The fact that this Tommaso is delivered with pedals is a plus since many bike manufacturers do not include this.
 The default pedals are flat, so if you wish to upgrade and ride more serious mileage, you should invest in some clipless.Get From TommasoCycling.com